 Set the display order of the BPM libraries.
 This determines the order in which task recordings from the libraries will appear in the Help pane.

 After a System administrator has completed these steps, you can open the Help pane and click the Task guides tab.
-You'll now see the Task guides that apply to the page that you’re currently on in Finance and Operations.
+You'll now see the Task guides that apply to the page that you're currently on.
 If no Task guides are found, you can enter keywords to refine your search.
 After you click a Task guide in the Help pane, the Help pane shows the step-by-step instructions, and you can play the task guide.

 Translated Task guides are released in libraries with "All languages" in the title.
-In Finance and Operations, to see localized Task guide help, make sure that you are connected to an appropriate library.
+To see localized Task guide help, make sure that you are connected to an appropriate library.
 The language that a Task guide appears in is controlled for each user by the Language settings under Options > Preferences.

 - If a Task guide has been translated, when you open that Task guide all the text of the Task guide will appear in your selected language.